Lead Testing in School and Child Care Program Drinking Water (SDWA 1464(d))

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-Applicants, except in limited circumstances approved by the Agency, must submit all initial applications for funding through https://www.grants.gov.
-Additional information on the EPA grant package can be found at: https://www.epa.gov/grants
+Applicants, except in limited circumstances approved by the Agency, must submit all initial applications for funding through Grants.gov.

 Award Procedure

 Applications are reviewed by the appropriate EPA Regional Office to determine the overall adequacy of the application to meet the statutory objectives.
-The awards are also subject to the requirements under 2 CFR part 200 (OMB Uniform Grant Guidance) and 2 CFR part 1500 (the EPA Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards) as they apply to the grant funding.
+The awards are also subject to the requirements under 2 CFR part 200 (OMB Uniform Grant Guidance) and 2 CFR part 1500 (EPA Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards) as they apply to the grant funding.

 Deadlines